 Directors of camps, clubs and group programs, as well as parents, can make a request for help with one child or several children for Tailored Staff Training.
 The request must be made no later than January 15 for summer camps starting in June or no later than six months prior to the start date of the club or group program.
 Tailored Staff Training supports all levels of management from directors, councilors, companions, paraprofessionals and other support personnel.

 The early bird catches the worm!
 Make a request early, then we can start as soon as four months before the program begins.

 Starting the Personalized Pediatric Program

-Our promise is to refer the child and family to at least one network partner or help resource.
+Our promise is to refer the child and family to at least one specialized service.
 The first reference is a result of the Clinical Coordination Meeting between the parents and the Buds in Bloom© Clinical Coordinator.
 Other references may follow, one at a time, as appropriate.
 In some cases a fee may be assessed for additional references.
 Please inquire during your Clinical Coordination Meeting.

 End of a Personalized Pediatric Program

 The family, may at any time, withdraw from any part of the program.
 If this is the case, we would appreciate you contacting us in order to complete a short questionnaire explaining the reason for your decision.
-We strive to partner with the best specialized service providers and help resources.
+We strive to partner with parents to give each family the chance to bloom today.

-A follow-up by Buds in Bloom© may be made some time after the beginning of the personalized pediatric program, to evaluate your appreciation of the care your child and family received from our team, and from network partners and help resources.
-Your opinion is important to the continued improvement of our high quality services.
+A follow-up by Buds in Bloom© may be made some time after the beginning of the personalized pediatric program, to evaluate your appreciation of the care your child and family is receiving from our Team, and from providers we refer families to.
+Your opinion is important to the continued improvement of our commitment to high quality services.